cortexproject/cortex/docs/guides/gossip-ring-getting-started.md

 This short guide shows how to start Cortex in [single-binary mode](../architecture.md) with memberlist-based ring.
 To reduce number of required dependencies in this guide, it will use [blocks storage](../blocks-storage/_index.md) with no shipping to external stores.
-Storage engine and external storage configuration are not dependant on the ring configuration.
+Storage engine and external storage configuration are not dependent on the ring configuration.

 ## Single-binary, two Cortex instances

-For simplicity and to get started, we'll run it as a two instances of Cortex on local computer.
+For simplicity and to get started, we'll run it as two instances of Cortex on local computer.
 We will use prepared configuration files ([file 1](../../configuration/single-process-config-blocks-gossip-1.yaml), [file 2](../../configuration/single-process-config-blocks-gossip-2.yaml)), with no external dependencies.